MakeupStudio/CSSKit/README.md

 ### Colors

-See [GenericColor](https://github.com/MakeupStudio/GenericColor) and [Palette](https://github.com/MakeupStudio/Palette) for more
+See [GenericColor](https://github.com/MakeupStudio/GenericColor) and [Palette](https://github.com/MakeupStudio/Palette) for more.

 ### Fonts

-I'm gonna provide a static factory for google fonts later.
+I'm gonna provide a static factory for google fonts later, and Font type behaviour may change.

 ### Installation